blex-max/pileup-events/README.md

 ## installation

+You will need cxxopts and htslib installed, and preferably pkgconfig.
+Any standard install method should work for these dependecies, e.g. brew, apt.

-to create the pileup-events binary
+To create the pileup-events binary:
 ```
   mkdir build
   cd build